What is perlite?

 Why is it helpful to gardeners?

 In horticulture it makes composts more open to air, while still having good water retention properties.
 It therefore helps to make a good medium for hydroponics.
-The expanded material is a brilliant white, due to the reflectivity of the trapped bubbles.
+Add it to your soil to stimulate root growth, improve aeration, drainage and moisture retention.

 Perfect for hydrophonic systems